OWASP Top Ten 2025 – The Complete Guide

 - Storing personal or financial data in plaintext

-Weaknesses like these allow attackers to intercept or decrypt sensitive data, perform credential replay, or reconstruct passwords using rainbow tables.
+Weaknesses like these allow attackers to intercept or decrypt sensitive data, perform credential replay, or reconstruct passwords.

 Mitigation: